 If you include social media contact information, the social media accounts you link to should be professional.
 If you’re not sure about a specific social media account, it’s a good idea to review that account and remove any unprofessional posts.
 It may help to have a friend review your social media account and notify you of any posts that make you look bad.

-This professional email signature template has prominent social media information.
-Here are two sample email signatures with social media information and one without:
+This professional email signature template has prominent social media information display options.
+Here are two sample email signatures with social media information included in the design—with the top one featuring social links boldly and the bottom one a bit more subtle.

 A large percentage of business professionals are on social media.
 Your readers will appreciate that you’ve made it easier to connect with your social accounts.